nus-cs2103-AY2122S2/tp/docs/UserGuide.md

 # All Features

-You can find basic, useful and advanced features below.
+You can find basic, useful and miscellaneous features below.
 If you are new to HustleBook, we recommend to look through the [basic features](#basic-features) to start managing your clients and meetings.